How to avoid switchtasking

 Take short breaks

-If you don’t schedule regular breaks throughout the day, you’ll be quickly burned out.
+You'll be quickly burned out if you don’t schedule regular breaks throughout the day.
 Set aside time for restroom breaks, walks, and lunch and snack breaks.
-During these breaks, your task should be the break itself, not checking emails or answering chat notifications.
+Your task should be the break itself during these breaks, not checking emails or answering chat notifications.

 Focusing on the break allows your mind to relax and helps you be more mindful of the food you’re eating and the way your body is feeling.